matplotlib/governance/governance.md

 Deputy Project Leaders
 ----------------------

-DPLs are nominated by Steering Council members and appointed to 1yr terms by a majority vote of the Steering council.
+DPLs (except for Release Manager) are nominated by Steering Council members and appointed to a 1yr term from their appointment date by a majority vote of the Steering council.
 Any currently active Contributor is eligible to be considered for a DPL.

-The Steering Council should take into account
+As with the PL, the DPL should strive to reach consensus about any issues with in their scope before invoking their authority to decide.
+Their decisions can be appealed to the PL, but the PL should defer to the DPL except in extraordinary circumstances.

+An individual may hold more than one DPL simultaneously.

 It is at the discretion of the SC and PL if any given DPL position is filled.

 If a DPL position is not filled, the responsibility devolves back to the PL.
-Each DPL appointment runs on its own calendar.

-At the end of each year the DPL is given the option to continue for another year.
+At each 1yr term a DPL has the option to continue for another year or step down.

 The SC can remove a DPL using the same process as ejecting a Steering Council Member.

+The SC can create a new DPL position or eliminate an unfilled DPL position by majority vote.

+### Release Manager(s)

+The Release Manager (RM) is appointed for a minor version (A.B.x) release series of Matplotlib.
+They are responsible for the full release life cycle of all minor releases in the series including:

+- ensuring the whats new, API changes, and release notes are up to date
+- the timing of the releases
+- what changes should or should not be backported from the master branch
+- rebuilding and publishing the website
+- announcing the release
+- publishing sdist and wheels to pypi
+- notifying down-stream packagers of the release

-An individual may hold more than one DPL simultaneously.
+An individual can be the RM as more than one release series at the same time.

-### Release Manager

-### Narrative Documentation Lead
+### Narrative Documentation Manager

+Matplotlib has a tremendous amount of documentation that is narrative in form.
+This includes our examples and tutorials that live inside the main source repository and longer tutorials that live in other repositories in the Matplotlib organization.

+The Narrative Documentation Matplotlib (NDM) is responsible for shepherding all of this content including the scope, level, tone, and voice.

-### API Documentation Lead
+### Reference Documentation Manager

+Matplotlib also has a tremendous amount of reference documentation embedded in doc strings.
+This documentation needs to be complete and accurate as our users rely on it as the last authority of what a given method will do (short of reading the source).

+The Reference Documentation Manager (RDM) is responsible for ensuring that the docstrings are:

+- correctly formatted and render as intended
+- technically correct
+- complete

-### Communication and Community Lead
+### Community Manager

+The true strength of Matplotlib and why it has had such longevity as a project is the community of people around the code.
+That community needs to be maintained.
+The Community Manager (CM) is the is a catch-all for several very diverse tasks and this role may be split in the future and may want to enlist further assistants.

+**Communications**

+We need to maintain communication channels with the wider world.
+To this end the CM is responsible for maintaining:

+- Matplotlib's social media presence
+- The Matplotlib blog
+- Recruiting people to give talks on Matplotlib at conferences / meetups
+- Maintaining a "matplotlib update" slide deck
+- the [Ann] mailing list

+This communication is primarily broadcast out and intended to engage with end-users.

+**Developer Relations**

+In addition to communication to end-users we need to maintain communication channels to developers of down-stream libraries and other expert users.

+- GSOC/mentoring programs
+- Recruiting people to run sprints
+- interaction with 3rd party extensions / publicity
+- [user]/[dev] mailing list moderation
+- Managing the discourse
+- recruiting new contributors

+**Event and Meeting planning**

+From time to time Matplotlib as an organization has in-person meetings.

-### API consistency Lead
+### API consistency Leader

+Matplotlib is constantly making small changes to our API: enhancements that add new features, bug fixes that unavoidably change behavior, and deprecation of inconsistent or undesired functionality.
+The API Consistency Leader (ACL) is responsible for making sure that these incremental changes to the library are done in a coherent and consistent manner.

+This include checking that:

+- new functionality is not duplicating existing functionality
+- deprecations are justified and properly documented
+- new functionality does not "paint us into a corner" for future work
+- new functionality is implemented with an API that is consistent with the existing functions

+### Secretary
+- Responsible for maintaining the weekly notes
+- Responsible for ensuring that any decisions taken by vote in the SC are properly recorded.

 Project Specific Leads
 ----------------------

 Matplotlib has a number of domain specific packages under it's umbrella and hosted on the matplotlib github organizations.
-These projects will each have their own Project Leader who can run the projects as they see fit.
+These projects will each have their own Project Leader who can run the projects as they see fit consistent with the Matplotlib Code of Conduct.

+If a project would like to be hosted on the Matplotlib organization on GitHub, they can petition the SC and be accepted by a simple majority vote.
+A project can leave the organization at any time and can be removed from the organization by an 2/3 majority vote of the SC.

 Institutional Partners and Funding
 ==================================